nasa/astrobee/localization/graph_localizer/readme.md

 ### Sanity Checker
 The SanityChecker validates the current localization pose using a reference pose or by checking that the covariances are within defined bounds.
 ### GraphLocalizerInitializer
 The GraphLocalizerInitializer is responsible for loading GraphLocalizer parameters.
-It also stores the starting pose for localization and estaimtes initial IMU biases using a set of n consecutive measurements at standstill.
+It also stores the starting pose for the localizer and estimates initial IMU biases using a set of n consecutive measurements at standstill.

 ### GraphLocalizerWrapper
-The GraphLocalizerWrapper contains the GraphLocalizer and GraphLocalizerInitializer.
+The GraphLocalizerWrapper contains the GraphLocalizer, GraphLocalizerInitializer, and SanityChecker.
 It passes ROS messages to each of these and also provides interfaces for accessing some GraphLocalizer data, such as messages built using GraphLocalizer values, estimates of the dock and handrail poses wrt the world frame, and more.

 ### GraphLocalizerNodelet
 The GraphLocalizerNodlet subscribes to ROS messages for online use and publishes GraphLocalizer messages and TFs.